HL7/davinci-ecdx/input/pagecontent/index.md

 - [Background]\: This page provides the background and a summary of the Da Vinci Clinical Data Exchange Project.
 - [Direct Query]\: Documents how to exchange clinical data using the standard FHIR RESTful search.
 - [Task Based Approach]\: Documents how to exchange clinical data using the FHIR Task resource.
 This approach supports asynchronous workflows where human involvement to find/aggregate/filter/approve requests may be required.
-- <span class="bg-success" markdown="1">[Attachments]\: <span class="bg-warning">This content is DRAFT and is open for review.</span> Documents how to exchange attachments for claims or prior authorization.</span><!-- new-content -->
+- [Attachments]\: <span class="bg-warning">This content is DRAFT and is open for review.</span> Documents how to exchange attachments for claims or prior authorization.
-    - <span class="bg-success" markdown="1">[Solicited and Unsolicited Attachments]\: Documents the differences and similarities between solicited and unsolicited attachments workflows and the CDex transactions that can be used for each.</span><!-- new-content -->
+    - [Solicited and Unsolicited Attachments]\: Documents the differences and similarities between solicited and unsolicited attachments workflows and the CDex transactions that can be used for each.
-    - <span class="bg-success" markdown="1">[Sending Attachments]\:This page documents a FHIR based approach for sending attachments for claims or prior authorization directly to a Payer.</span><!-- new-content -->
+    - [Sending Attachments]\:This page documents a FHIR based approach for sending attachments for claims or prior authorization directly to a Payer.
-    - <span class="bg-success" markdown="1">[Requesting Attachments]\: This page documents a FHIR based approach for requesting attachments for claims or prior authorization from a Provider.</span><!-- new-content -->
+    - [Requesting Attachments]\: This page documents a FHIR based approach for requesting attachments for claims or prior authorization from a Provider.
-    - <span class="bg-success" markdown="1">[Using CDex Attachments with DaVinci PAS]\: This page illustrate where in the PAS workflow the Payer could use CDEX to request attachments and the Provider could use CDEX to submit attachments.</span><!-- new-content -->
+    - [Using CDex Attachments with DaVinci PAS]\: This page illustrate where in the PAS workflow the Payer could use CDEX to request attachments and the Provider could use CDEX to submit attachments.
 - [Signatures]\: This page provides specific guidance and rules to exchange *signed* data using FHIR and non-FHIR signatures.
 - [Security and Privacy]\: This page provides general expectations to ensure the security, privacy, and safety of Da Vinci CDex exchanges.
 - [FHIR Artifacts]\: This page list the FHIR Profiles, Operations, Terminology, CapabilityStatements, and example resources used within this guide.